patrickmelville/monster-battle/README.md

     - loop ends when P1 or P2 HP <= 0
 - refine attacks/defenses for each class
 - include an image for the objects, must be a 200x200 png/jpg
+- include a strict mode that also checks for negative stat values (purposfully allowed by defaul to see if students can find the "hack")

 (possibly... still thinking about this...)